nickreich/methods2/schedule.md

 <a name="c6"/>
 #### Class 6 (Feb 6):
 _Activities_
+* warm ups (15 min)
+* demo: GitHub and RStudio demo (10 min)
-* in small groups: compare functions, come up with a consensus "best" functional method for calculating the betas.
+* small groups: compare slr() functions from homework. summarize similarities and differences in approaches.
+Was there a consensus "best" approach?
+(20 min)
-* lecture: conducting simulation studies on regression
+* lecture: interpreting coefficients from MLR.
-* lab: implementing a simulation study

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)